 Oxybenzone, octinoxate, titanium dioxide, and zinc oxide are all sun blockers.
 That’s why sunscreen usually just has one of these.
 When shopping for sunscreen, I personally look for titanium dioxide or zinc oxide, instead of avoiding oxybenzone and octinoxate.

-The reason is that the latter may sometimes be listed under different chemical names, because these are shorthand for their ‘official’ chemical names.
+The reason is that the latter are sometimes listed under different chemical names, because these are shorthand for their ‘official’ chemical names.
 For example, another name for oxybenzone is benzophenone-3.
 As someone not particularly partial to chemistry, I choose the easier route!

 For a more comprehensive guide to sun protection (sunscreen is really the last resort), check out this article.
 It’s especially useful for people who are at higher risk of sunburn or skin cancer.